aetperf/pymeteofr/docs/usage.rst

 .. parsed-literal::

     -- GetAPIKey request --

+These username and password are the ones you got from support.inspire@meteo.fr.
+PyMeteoFr is using a ``GetAPIKey`` request to fetch the token.
+Note that if you give a wrong username/password, you still fetch a token from the web service, which is not going to be valid.

 Finally the token can be directly given as an argument when instanciating the ``Fetcher`` object: